ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 * Single Organization PSDs (e.g., ".mil")

-    RUA reports based on PSD DMARC have the potential to contain information about emails related to entities managed by the organization.
+    Aggregate reports based on PSD DMARC have the potential to contain information about emails related to entities managed by the organization.
 Since both the PSO and the Organizational Domain Owners are common, there is no additional privacy risk for